subsite/misc-scripts/README.md

 A small collection of some of the scripts I use frequently, kept here for easier distribution among the servers we work with.
 I usually clone this repo somewhere in home and then symlink the scripts I need to `/usr/local/sbin`.

+###check_railo

+Requests a testpage using a timeout, and restarts Railo (or Adobe ColdFusion server, or something else) if the page doesn't respond.
+Also logs http status code if not "200 OK".

+USAGE: `check_railo [testpage url]`

+Run as root, special dependencies: curl

+Cron example (every three minutes during working hours):
+`*/3 7-18 * * * root  /usr/local/sbin/check_webserver http://localhost/testpage.cfm`

 ###db_backup

 Dump script for PostgreSQL databases, Fredrik Welander 2013